-At 8 weeks, they told me that Archie needed two solid 90 minute naps a day (so two sleep cycles for each nap) , plus one 45 minute “cat nap” towards the end of the day (I was a bit horrified when they told me that all of Archie’s 45 minute naps that he had been taking in the past month weren’t really naps per se, just cat naps and they don’t really count much).
+At 8 weeks, I was told that Archie needed two solid 90 minute naps during the day (making two cycles for each nap) and one 45-minute “cat nap” towards the end of the day.
+When I was told that Archie’s prior 45-minute naps weren’t actual naps but “cat naps” which amount to little, I was stunned!

 Surprisingly, Anna was right.
 Archie fell asleep easily that first morning – I don’t think I had ever put him down for such an early nap.
 He slept for the next 45 minutes and then like clockwork, he woke up.
-Anna held onto me for a second and explained that we should wait two minutes before going into his room to see if he could settle himself back into another sleep cycle.
-No such luck.
+Anna held onto me for a second and explained that we should wait two minutes before going into his room to see if he could “settle himself” back into another sleep cycle — No such luck.
 After 2 minutes, we walked back in and she showed me some settling strategies.
-Basically it consisted of a lot of shhing noise, rhythmic pat pat patting, and absolutely no talking or eye contact.
-And under absolutely no circumstances could I pick him up because that was like telling him that if he cried, I would pick him up when really what I needed to communicate with my shhing and patting is ‘you are in your crib, and it is time to sleep.’
+It consisted of a lot of “shhing noise”, rhythmic “pat-pat” patting, and absolutely no talking or eye contact.
+And under no circumstances could I pick him up because that equated to l telling him that if he cried, I would pick him up — when what I needed to communicate with my shhing and patting is ‘you are in your crib, and it is time to sleep.’
 As Anna put it, we were attempting to bore Archie back to sleep.

 Once he was quiet, we snuck out of the room.
-If he cried again, we would let him go for 2 minutes, and then go back in with more “boring” settling strategies, sneak out, wait 2 minutes, and so on.
+If he cried again, we would let him go for 2 minutes, and then go back in with more “boring” settling strategies, sneak out, wait 2 minutes, and “rinse and repeat”.
 There are a lot of parallels with Ferber but it just seems easier when you have Anna confidently directing every single move.
-And it actually worked after a while — we got him into his second sleep cycle which would get us our 90 required minute nap.
-Anna explained that we needed to use this settling approach before all naps, at bed time and also when Archie woke up in the night.
+And it worked after a while — we got him into his second sleep cycle which was guaranteed to get us our required 90-minute nap.
+Anna explained that we needed to use this “settling” approach before all naps — at bedtime and when Archie woke up in the night.

-Another trick was the rollover feed at night which entailed putting Archie to bed at 7pm, but then sneaking in at 11pm to give him an extra feed — again no talking, eye contact or lights – just pick him up, give him a feed, swaddle, and put him down again.
-He basically slept his way through it feeding on auto pilot and settling him at that time was fine.
-With the roll over feed, the idea was that if he woke up at 2.30 am, I knew he had a full tummy.
-So apparently I could simply apply my settling strategies without fretting that maybe he was hungry.
-Shhh, shhh, shh, pat, pat, pat, no picking up was again always the mantra.
+Another trick was the rollover feed at night which involved putting Archie to bed at 7 pm and then sneaking in at 11 pm to give him an extra feed — again no talking, eye contact, or lights – just pick him up, give him a feed, swaddle, and put him down again.
+He slept his way through feeding and settling him at that time was fine.
+With the roll-over feed, the idea was that if he woke up at 2.30 am, I knew he had a full tummy.
+So apparently, I could simply apply my settling strategies without worrying that he was hungry.
+Shhh, shhh, shh, pat, pat, pat, no picking up — was always the mantra!

-Anyway, I have to say that our two day sleep school experience paid off.
-Once we got the day time naps under hand, the rollover feed in place, and did a lot of mind-numbing shhhing and patting over a few weeks, Archie got the hang of it and we slept like babies.
+I have to admit that our two-day sleep school experience paid off.
+Once we mastered the daytime naps, put the rollover feed in place, and did a lot of mind-numbing shhhing and patting over a few weeks — Archie got the hang of it and we slept like babies.

 Photo Erik Ekroth